Tarun-Sri-Sai/Trees/README.md

 ## Makefile

 This directory contains a Makefile that can be used to compile and run the program.
-To run the program, navigate to the `trees` directory and run the `make` command.
+To run the program, run the `make` command.